engtuncay/engtuncay.github.io/csharp-dotnet/wpf-tutor-1.md

 The Content property only allows for a single child element, so we use a WrapPanel to contain the differently colored blocks of text.
 Panels, like the WrapPanel, plays an important role in WPF and we will discuss them in much more details later on - for now, just consider them as containers for other controls.

-Code vs. XAML
+➖ Code vs. XAML

-Hopefully the above examples show you that XAML is pretty easy to write, but with a lot of different ways of doing it, and if you think that the above example is a lot of markup to get a button with text in different colors, then try comparing it to doing the exact same thing in C#:
+Hopefully the above examples show you that XAML is pretty easy to write, but with a lot of different ways of doing it, and if you think that the above example is a lot of markup to get a button with text in different colors, then try comparing it to doing the exact same thing in `C#`:

 ```xml
 Button btn = new Button();